alan-turing-institute/solar-panel-detection/doc/database.md

 # 4. Deduplication of the REPD dataset

-The REPD dataset also contains objects that are close enough in proximity that we believe they are likely to be part of the same installation and we treat these in the same way as in the OSM dataset.
+The REPD dataset also contains objects that are close enough in both proximity and name that we believe they are likely to be part of the same installation.

+Deduplication proceeds in a similar manner to the OSM database.
+We use a slightly larger distance threshold (1380 m) but include a measure of similarity between the installation names using Postgres' `similarity` function.
+In addition, prior to computing the similarity of names, we “normalise” the names to remove certain common words (such as “farm”).

+As with the OSM data, a new field, `master_repd_id` is added to the `repd` table that is non-`NULL` and unique for sites that are believed to be the same site.